HKUST-Aerial-Robotics/Fast-Planner/README.md

 Please kindly star :star: this project if it helps you.
 We take efforts to maintain it :grin::grin:.

 To run this project in minutes, check [Quick Start](#1-Quick-Start).
-Check other section for more detailed information.
+Check other sections for more detailed information.